Serandt/VrProjectSite/content/post/locomotion.md

 This is possible because the game stores the height of the hmd when starting the game.

-When players go down and the distance between the initial and the current height is bigger then the given threshold players will start moving forward.
+When players do a squad and the distance between the initial and the current height is bigger then the given threshold players will start moving forward.
 They stop moving when standing up.

 I also decided to use physics when starting and stopping by adding a force to give a filling of floating.
+I chose this force mode after testing all modes because it gave me a better feeling when accelerating.

 A problem I encountered when implementing and developing this was that the game doesn't know the current height of the hmd in the first frame.
-Because of that the height was always set to 0.
+Because of that the initial height was always set to 0.
 I managed to fix this by implementing a delay of this calculation.
 The variable is stored only when the height is recognized as bigger then a given threshold.